takahawk/maneuver-game/README.md

 ### Running and build requires ###
 * JDK6 (JAVA_HOME environment variable must be set to jdk directory)
-* Android SDK for building for Android
+* Android SDK (build-tools 23.0.2) for building for Android

 ### How do I get set up? ###